Targets

 The CAT rates NDC targets against each country’s fair share contribution to global climate change mitigation, considering a range of equity principles including responsibility, capability, and equality.
 The CAT also rates NDC targets against indicative national emissions from global least-cost emissions pathways (called modelled domestic pathways).
 For assessing targets against the fair share, we consider both a country’s domestic emission reductions and any emissions it supports abroad through the use of market mechanisms or other ways of support, as relevant.

-The CAT rates Canada’s domestic target as “Almost sufficient” when compared to modelled domestic pathways and as “Insufficient” when compared to its fair share emissions allocation (“fair share target”).
+The CAT rates Canada’s domestic target as 'Almost sufficient' when compared to modelled domestic pathways and as 'Insufficient' when compared to its fair share emissions allocation.

-The “Almost sufficient” rating indicates that Canada’s domestic target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
-If all countries were to follow Canada’s approach, warming could be held below—but not well below—2°C. In the graph above, the ‘domestic target gap’ shows the difference between where Canada’s updated NDC target is and where it would need to be to be 1.5°C compatible based on global least cost modelling.
+The 'Almost sufficient' rating indicates that Canada’s domestic target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+If all countries were to follow Canada’s approach, warming could be held below—but not well below—2°C.

-To close the ‘fair share gap’ Canada either needs to begin supporting emission reductions abroad (on top of its domestic reductions, not as a means to reach its current NDC target level) or increase its provision of climate finance.
+To close the ‘fair share gap’ Canada either needs to begin supporting emission reductions abroad (on top of its domestic reductions, not as a means to reach its emissions reduction targets) or increase its provision of climate finance.

-In June 2021, Canada announced a doubling of its climate finance commitment to CAD 5.3bn over the next five years (Government of Canada, 2021d).
-The support will cover mitigation, adaptation and loss and damage measures (Government of Canada, 2022d).
-While the doubling of future climate finance commitments is a positive, Canada’s CAT climate finance rating is still “Highly insufficient” as its contributions to date (OECD, 2022) have been low compared to its fair share.
+In June 2021, Canada announced a doubling of its climate finance commitment from CAD 2.65bn for the period of 2015-2021 to CAD 5.3bn for the period of 2021-2026 (Government of Canada, 2021d).
+This pledge is being delivered through a mix of grants (40%) and concessional loans (60%).
+The support covers mitigation, adaptation and loss and damage measures (Government of Canada, 2022b).
+While this doubling of the country’s climate finance commitment was a positive step, it did not change Canada‘s 'Highly Insufficient' rating as its past contributions (OECD, 2022) have been low compared to its fair share.
 The CAT weighs absolute contributions the highest amongst the four elements we assess.

 Canada remains committed to the collective goal of USD 100bn a year in climate finance for developing countries through 2025.
 However, the USD 100bn goal on its own is insufficient in the period post-2020.